Last updated on: 24 April 2026

 You may direct Conjointly to only use your sensitive personal information (for example, your identification details, tax registration numbers, credit card information, and access logs to the Conjointly All-In-One Survey Research Platform) for limited purposesRight of No Retaliation Following Opt Out or Exercise of Other Rights

-Conjointly will not deny goods or services, charge you a different price, or provide a different level or quality of goods or services just because you exercised your rights under the CCPA/CPRA
+Conjointly will not deny goods or services, charge you a different price, or provide a different level or quality of goods or services just because you exercised your rights under the CCPA/CPRARight to Opt out of Automated Decision-Making Technology (ADMT)

 For market research participants

 Depending on the survey that you have participated in, your sensitive personal information and personal information may be disclosed, sold or shared.
+Furthermore, your responses may be processed via ADMT to identify insights or verify response quality.
+If you opt-out of ADMT, your data may be excluded from the final research analysis if the automation is necessary for the validity of the study.
 See also Information for Respondents for more details.

 For users of the Conjointly platform